philippschulte/fastly-promises/README.md

 ## Security

-You'll need a [Fastly API Token](https://docs.fastly.com/api/auth#tokens) in order to use the `fastly-native-promises` library.
-I recommend to use a token with a [global scope](https://docs.fastly.com/api/auth#access) to be able to use all `fastly-native-promises` API methods.
+You'll need a [Fastly API Token](https://docs.fastly.com/api/auth#tokens) to use the `fastly-native-promises` library.
+I recommend using a token with [global scope](https://docs.fastly.com/api/auth#access) to be able to use all `fastly-native-promises` API methods.

 ## Install